DataDog/documentation/content/en/infrastructure/resource_catalog/_index.md

 - [**Signals**][11]: Monitors file, network, and process activity across your environment to detect real-time threats to your infrastructure.

-- [**Identity Risks**][12]: Provides in-depth visibility into your organization’s AWS IAM risks and enables you to detect and resolve identity risks on an ongoing basis.
+- [**Identity Risks**][12]: Provides in-depth visibility into your organization's AWS IAM risks and enables you to detect and resolve identity risks on an ongoing basis.

-- [**Vulnerabilities**][13]: Leverages infrastructure observability to detect, prioritize, and manage vulnerabilities in your organization’s containers and hosts.
+- [**Vulnerabilities**][13]: Leverages infrastructure observability to detect, prioritize, and manage vulnerabilities in your organization's containers and hosts.

 By viewing misconfigurations, signals, identity risks, and vulnerabilities associated with resources, you can address security concerns without needing to spend time and effort to gather additional security context.